Certseeds/GraphicsMagick/doc/Install/README.txt

       saving full paths to programs.

     o --without-threads: By default, the ImageMagick library is compiled with multi-thread support.
-If this is undesireable, then specify --without-threads.
+If this is undesirable, then specify --without-threads.

     o --with-cache: Specify a different image pixel cache threshold